Connecting with Nature webinar 2021

 Thank you so much to everyone who attended our ‘Connecting with Nature’ webinar on 13 May 2021.
 We hope you found it interesting and enjoyed learning more about GCT’s work to support communities in Galapagos and ensure more young people have the chance to get out and experience the natural world around them.

-Although we are looking forward to hosting in-person events soon (look out for Galapagos Day 2021 in October), one of the benefits of online events is that we can welcome supporters from a wide range of countries.
+Although we are looking forward to hosting in-person events again soon, one of the benefits of online events is that we can welcome supporters from a wide range of countries.
 Almost 250 people registered for our ‘Connecting with Nature’ webinar from 19 different countries.
 We loved seeing this international support for education and conservation in Galapagos.